2bitninja/check-scans/README.md

 # check-scans
-Checks Nessus scans to verify that they with credentials
+Checks Nessus scans to verify that they ran with credentials